iamb4uc/iamb4uc/README.md

 <br>

+I'm Swapnil, an aspiring back-end developer and computer science student with a passion for creating efficient and secure systems.
+I have few years of experience in practicing computer security, and other concepts like data-structure.
+My expertise lies in back-end development, system administration, and cybersecurity, threat analysis.
-I'm an aspiring back-end engineer, system administrator, cyber-security analyst, and under-grad computer science student form India.
-When I am not doing back-end stuff I work on my open-source projects such as my [dot-files](https://github.com/iamb4uc/dots) and other github projects you can see on my profile.
-I also run a website called [iamb4uc.xyz](https://iamb4uc.xyz) which has all of my blog posts and news about upcomming events I want you to know about.
+I am currently working on various open-source projects on GitHub, including my [dotfiles](https://github.com/iamb4uc/dots) and other projects that you can see on my profile.
+Additionally, I run a website called [iamb4uc.xyz](https://iamb4uc.xyz/) which contains my blog posts and updates on upcoming events.

 ### 💼 Languages and Tools
 <p>